 Scanned documents are difficult for researchers to use.
 Equally, delivering an FOI response in a non-accessible format is likely to be a breach of the rights of disabled citizens.

-The correct response, in my personal opinion, is to take a digital copy of the records to be released and replaced every instance of sensitive information with
+The correct response, in my personal opinion, is to take a digital copy of the records to be released and replace every instance of sensitive information with

 Using ineffective techniques raises the the risk of unwanted information leakage.